Stopping Lyme treatment

 Reviewed and authored by Daniel Cameron, MD, MPH

-Dr. Cameron is a board-certified physician with over 37 years of clinical experience treating Lyme disease and tick-borne illnesses.
-A past president of the International Lyme and Associated Diseases Society (ILADS), he has contributed to national discussions on diagnostic limitations, medical ethics, and complex patient care.
+Dr. Cameron is a board-certified physician specializing in Lyme disease and tick-borne illnesses.
+He is a past president of the International Lyme and Associated Diseases Society (ILADS) and has contributed to national discussions on diagnostic limitations and patient-centered care.

 Related Posts